Home

 The town of Leamington, located on the north shore of Lake Erie, was first settled in the mid-1800's and now has a population of 28,000 people.

-This area has the mild climate and fertile soil which combine to make this area a perfect place for growing hundreds of fields of tomatoes and has the distinction of being the "Tomato Capital of Canada".
+This area has the mild climate and fertile soil which combine to make is area a perfect place for growing hundreds of fields of tomatoes and has the distinction of being the "Tomato Capital of Canada".

 The first time I drove through this area I noticed many road-side fruit and vegetable stands - the freshness of their produce can't be equaled - stop and try some if you are driving by!